 Azure SQL Database is designed to isolate features from dependencies on the master database and the operating system.
 As a consequence many server-level activities are inappropriate for SQL Database.
 Transact-SQL statements are usually not available if they configure server-level options, operating system components, or specify file system configuration.
 When features that are outside of the user database are necessary, an appropriate alternative is often available in some other way from SQL Database or from another Azure feature or service.

-For example, Always On is replaced with Active Geo-replication.
+For example, Always On does not apply to Azure SQL Database, since high availability is built into the service - every database is highly available.
 For that reason, any Transact-SQL statements related to availability groups are not supported by SQL Database, and the dynamic management views related to Always On are not supported.

 For a list of the features that are supported and unsupported by SQL Database, see Azure SQL Database considerations, guidelines and features.